 git checkout devel git submodule update --init

 See this submodule guidance if you are actively developing in both Dakota's submodules and Dakota proper.
-If applicable, the state of the private local repository content should also be made consistent with the Dakota devel branch by doing:

 At this point, you can make code changes, do local commits and push your changes to the Dakota public server.

 Commit log format: Format your commit messages as discussed here: https://git-scm.com/book/ch5-2.html#Commit-Guidelines, for reasons discussed here: http://chris.beams.io/posts/git-commit.
 Key guidance (editors that are Git-aware will automate this for you):

 - Short (about 50 char) one line title that indicates which capability, bug, or topic the commit relates to, followed by a blank line.
 It's crucial that this include what Dakota feature or area the work affects.

 - Body with details explaining what/why (typically how the work was done is less important), wrapped at about 72 characters

 - Include the DAK-xxxx, DAKSUP-yyyy, DP-zzzz or other issue number somewhere in the message as Jira will auto-link it